Gary Kemp: Spandau Ballet

 After recording Spandau Ballet's final album Heart Like a Sky, in 1989, Kemp and his brother returned to acting.
 He earned criticism from his fellow band members Tony Hadley, Steve Norman and John Keeble, but received good reviews for his performance as Ronnie Kray in The Krays (1990).
 The success of this film was the death-knell for Spandau Ballet.

-Spandau played the final live show of their 10th anniversary tour at the Edinburgh Playhouse on 6 March 1990.
+Spandau Ballet played the final live show of their 10th anniversary tour at the Edinburgh Playhouse on 6 March 1990.
 They would not perform live together again for 19 years.

 In 1999, Hadley, Norman and Keeble attempted to sue Kemp for alleged unpaid royalties.
 They claimed that an agreement had existed between him and the rest of the band, whereby Kemp, who was the main songwriter in the band, would pay his bandmates a share of the royalties earned.
 The claims were vigorously denied by Kemp; Hadley, Norman and Keeble subsequently lost their court case.
 Although initially vowing to appeal the verdict, they later decided against this.

 After two decades apart the band reformed in 2009 with an announcement on HMS Belfast, venue of one of their earliest secret gigs.
 Two world tours followed, including five nights at London O2 arena.
 Their story was documented by the critically acclaimed film Soul Boys of the Western World which premiered at SXSW in 2012 and was screened at film festivals all over the world including Cannes, Rome and NYC Doc.

 On 6 June 2018, Spandau Ballet played their first show with new singer Ross William Wild at London's Subterania after Tony Hadley announced on social media that he had left the band.
-Spandau subsequently played six European shows in Rome, Milan, Padua, Utrecht and Tilburg with the last of those in London at Eventim Apollo Hammersmith on 29 October 2018.
-In May 2019 the new recruit Wild tweeted: "I have formally quit the band @SpandauBallet."
+Spandau Ballet subsequently played six European shows in Rome, Milan, Padua, Utrecht and Tilburg with the last of those in London at Eventim Apollo Hammersmith on 29 October 2018.
+In May 2019 Wild tweeted: "I have formally quit the band Spandau Ballet."